microsoft/WhatTheHack/xxx-AzureRouteServer/Student/Challenge-01.md

 ![hubnspoke noARS](./Resources/media/azurerouteserver-challenge1.png)

+Please perform the following actions:
+- Create a Hub and Spoke Topology as described above **without the use of Route Server.**
+- Traffic should be flowing through the Central Network Virtual Appliance using User Defined Routes (UDRs) in Azure.
+- Click on the link to get the configuration to deploy an [On Premises Environment using Cisco CSR 1000v](./Resources/wthcsronprem.md)
+- Click on the link to get the configuration to deploy a [Central Network Virtual Appliance using Cisco CSR 1000v](./Resources/centralnva.md)
-This hack offers configuration templates using Cisco CSR 1000v (no license required) that you can leverage (see the Learning Resources section below) for each component, the Central Network Virtual Appliance and the On Premises environment simulation "onprem vnet".
-If you prefer or are experienced with other vendor, please feel free to deploy and provide your own configuration.
+- If you prefer or are experienced with other vendor, please feel free to deploy and provide your own configuration however, the appliance of your choice will be used throughout this hack

-The number of spokes is up to the student.
-Two is the suggested number.

-> ***NOTE:** Please keep in mind, the vendor of your choice will be the one used through the course of this hack.*

 ## Success Criteria